Victoria González-Rivera, Ph.D.

 Email: [email protected]

-Professor Gonzalez-Rivera has been part of the Department of Chicana and Chicano Studies since 2005.
-She teaches courses on Mexican and Chicana/o history.
-Her classes address the history of colonial Mexico and the history of Chicana/os in the U.S. in the period after the Mexican American war.
-In addition to her work as a teacher and mentor at SDSU, she is an active member of her community and serves on several non-profit boards.
+Professor González-Rivera has been part of the Department of Chicana and Chicano Studies since 2005.
+She teaches courses on Mexican, U.S., and Chicanx history.
+Her classes address the history of colonial Mexico and the history of Chicana/os in the U.S., as well as the history of U.S. intervention in Central America and Central American migration to the U.S. In addition to her work as a teacher, scholar, and mentor at SDSU, she is an active member of her community and has served on several non-profit boards.
+Her new book project addresses the history of Afromestizos in western Nicaragua in the 19th and 20th centuries.